openlibhums/memory-alpha/content/support/guides/workflow-editor-copyediting.md

-title: Editor Guide - Copyediting
+title: Editor guide - copyediting

-# Editor Guide - Copyediting
+# Editor guide - copyediting

 The copyediting stage provides an interface to track copyediting requests.

 <!-- ![Janeway's Copyediting screen](../nstatic/copyediting.png) -->

-## Assigning a Copyeditor
+## Assigning a copyeditor

-To assign a copyeditor select *Add a Copyedit Assignment*.
+To assign a copyeditor select **Add a Copyedit Assignment**.
 This will present a screen with the following options:

 1. Select a Copyeditor